Opinion: Women without children aren’t selfish – we’re self aware

 For years I’ve wondered why it’s acceptable for sexuality and gender to be on a spectrum, but not the proclivity to procreate

-Maternal instinct is often thought of in black and white terms.
+Maternal instinct is often thought of in black-and-white terms.
 Yet women are not a homogeneous group, so why are we treated like one?
 Not all women are equally programmed for, or effusive about, motherhood.

 From a young age, I remember feeling ambivalent about motherhood.
 Open to it, but lacking that womb-skips-a-beat-when-a-toddler-trundles-by kind of maternal instinct.
 Throughout my twenties, I waited for it to kick in, as I was assured it would, but it never did.